erblast/cookie_ds_demo/docs/index.md

 <!--
-The content rendered from this file is used for the snakemake report.
+The content rendered from this file is used for the jekyll github page.
 -->

 # Documentation